Myster-Pmf/DevTalk/README.md

 ## Quick Start

 1. Add a model in the left panel.
-2. Enter the provider base URL and API key.
+2. Enter the provider base URL and API key (use the eye icon to reveal/hide it).
 3. Enable `Vision Model` if that model should receive images.
 4. Turn on tools, Markdown, streaming, or proxy options in the right panel as needed.
 5. Start chatting in the center panel.